 by Jacob Allee

-The Assemblies of Yahweh is a religious movement headquartered in Bethel Pennsylvania that was founded on February 5th 1966 1 by Jacob O. Meyer who is the “Directing Elder” of the Assemblies of Yahweh.
+The Assemblies of Yahweh is a religious movement headquartered in Bethel, Pennsylvania, that was founded on February 5, 1966 1 by Jacob O. Meyer who is the “Directing Elder” of the Assemblies of Yahweh.
 The following is how the Assemblies of Yahweh introduce themselves on their website:

 ASSEMBLIES OF YAHWEH DOCTRINE:

-The AOY is something of an amalgamation Orthodox Judaism and Christianity.
-In some respects they are a kind of messianic Judaism, although they are not about to align themselves with Jews for Jesus.
+The AOY is something of an amalgamation of Orthodox Judaism and Christianity.
+In some respects, they are a kind of messianic Judaism, although they are not about to align themselves with Jews for Jesus.

-The AOY recognizes both Old and New Testaments of the Bible to be inspired Scripture and they hold to a very literal reading of the text.
-The Old Testament is believed to be the “Basis of our faith” through which the New Testament is viewed and by which it is to be interpreted 3AOY doctrine teaches that the laws of the Old Testament are still to be observed with great strictness today by those who recognize Yahshua (that is Jesus) as the Messiah.
+The AOY recognizes both Old and New Testaments of the Bible to be inspired Scripture, and they hold to a very literal reading of the text.
+The Old Testament is believed to be the “Basis of our faith” through which the New Testament is viewed and by which it is to be interpreted.
+3AOY doctrine teaches that the laws of the Old Testament are still to be observed with great strictness today by those who recognize Yahshua (Jesus) as the Messiah.
 As such all of the commandments, festivals, fasts, feasts, Sabbath’s, etc., are to be upheld exactly as they are stated in the Old Testament.
-The only exception is that animal sacrifices and food and drink offerings are now celebrated in a “spiritual” sense rather than in a literal fashion 4
+The only exception is that animal sacrifices and food and drink offerings are now celebrated in a “spiritual” sense rather than in a literal fashion.
+4

 The AOY are also an anti-Trinitarian group.
-In article 5 of the AOY statement of faith it states “We find the trinitarian doctrine to be foreign to the inspired Scriptures.”5The AOY does believe that Yahshua was preexistent with the Father, but they distinguish Him from sharing the deity of God with the Father.6The Holy Spirit, in AOY doctrine, is treated not as a person belonging to the one being of God but is rather spoken of as a power that emanates from God the Father.
-The Holy Spirit is believed to be received at a person’s baptism.7
+In Article 5 of the AOY statement of faith, it states “We find the trinitarian doctrine to be foreign to the inspired Scriptures.”5The AOY does believe that Yahshua was preexistent with the Father, but they distinguish Him from sharing the deity of God with the Father.6The Holy Spirit, in AOY doctrine, is treated not as a person belonging to the one being of God but is rather spoken of as a power that emanates from God the Father.
+They believe the Holy Spirit is received at a person’s baptism.7

 Furthermore, the AOY also adheres to the heresy of annihilationism 9 teaching, that “eternal punishment” equals “complete destruction,” meaning that the unbeliever will eventually cease to exist after an undetermined time of suffering.
 The AOY statement of doctrine specifically says they “disavow an eternal torment in an ever-burning hell.”

-So then God’s law is still the measure by which the world will be judged apart from a relationship with Jesus Christ, but in Christ the law was fulfilled for all who believe in Him.
+So then God’s law is still the measure by which the world will be judged apart from a relationship with Jesus Christ, but in Christ, the law was fulfilled for all who believe in Him.
 Jesus’ statement, “For I tell you, unless your righteousness exceeds that of the scribes and Pharisees, you will never enter the kingdom of heaven,” is haunting if we are left to the task of conforming to the law better than the Pharisees did!
-The Pharisees were experts at keeping the outward commands of the law and they were not cutting it according to Jesus.
+The Pharisees were experts at keeping the outward commands of the law but they were not cutting it according to Jesus.
 Thankfully the Bible teaches that our righteousness comes through faith in Jesus Christ who’s perfect obedience will be applied to those who trust in Him.
-(Romans 3:21-26) says:
+Romans 3:21-26 says:

-Consider (John 14:26) where Jesus speaks of the Holy Spirit saying “But the Helper, the Holy Spirit, whom the Father will send in my name, he will teach you all things and bring to your remembrance all that I have said to you.”
-Notice the personal pronoun “he” in reference to the Holy Spirit.
+Consider John 14:26 where Jesus speaks of the Holy Spirit saying “But the Helper, the Holy Spirit, whom the Father will send in my name, he will teach you all things and bring to your remembrance all that I have said to you.”
+Notice the personal pronoun “he,” in reference to the Holy Spirit.
 The AOY concept of the Holy Spirit as “the mighty power from the Heavenly Father and the Messiah”10 completely misses the boat because the Bible describes the Spirit of God as a person and not as a mere source of power that comes from the Father and the Messiah.
-Note that this referring to the Holy Spirit as a person is not a one-time occurrence, it is also in (John 15:26-7; 16:5-15) and the Holy Spirit is said to do things that are nonsensical unless we are speaking about Him as a person.
+Note that referring to the Holy Spirit as a person is not a one-time occurrence, it is also found in John 15:26-27; 16:5-15 and the Holy Spirit is said to do things that are nonsensical unless we are speaking about Him as a person.
 For instance, can one tell a lie to an impersonal force?
 Yet in (Acts 5:1-6) we see that Ananias lies to the Holy Spirit, and we also see that the Holy Spirit is identified as God!

 So clearly the AOY has forsaken plain biblical teaching concerning the true deity of Jesus and the Holy Spirit.

 3. Concerning Baptism, the AOY ignores and/or rejects crystal clear teaching once again.
 The AOY doctrinal statement says “baptism is immersion in water, backward, one time, into the Name of Yahshua the Messiah.”
 It is painfully obvious that the concept of baptizing in the name of Yahshua (Jesus) only is a direct contradiction of Scriptural teaching by Jesus Himself!
 Matthew 28:19 says specifically “Go therefore and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit.”
 The AOY’s violation of this command from our Lord is both blatant and obvious.
-(Note also that all three Father, Son, and Spirit are the singular “name” by which believers are to be baptized into.
-This strongly suggests a Trinitarian relationship of three distinct persons in one being).
+(Note also that all three, Father, Son, and Spirit, are the singular “name” by which believers are to be baptized.
+This strongly suggests a Trinitarian relationship of three distinct persons in one being.)